chrisant996/clink/docs/clink.md

 # What is Clink?

 Clink combines the native Windows shell cmd.exe with the powerful command line editing features of the GNU Readline library, which provides rich completion, history, and line-editing capabilities.
-Readline is best known for its use in the famous Unix shell Bash, the standard shell for Mac OS X and many Linux distributions.
+Readline is best known for its use in the well-known Unix shell Bash, the standard shell for Mac OS X and many Linux distributions.

 # Features

-- The same line editing as Bash (from GNU's Readline library).
+- The same line editing as Bash (from the [GNU Readline library](https://tiswww.case.edu/php/chet/readline/rltop.html) version 8.0).
 - History persistence between sessions.
 - Context sensitive completion;
   - Executables (and aliases).